 The Corning Outstanding Student Paper Competition recognizes innovation, research excellence, and presentation abilities in optical communications.
 The competition is endowed by a grant from Corning Inc. and administered by the OSA Foundation.
 To be eligible for consideration students must submit a paper to OFC and opt-in to the competition during the submissions process.
 Those with accepted papers meeting our score requirement will be asked to apply to participate in the competition at the meeting.

 Criteria for Eligibility

 All the following criteria must be met:

-Finalists are judged on innovation, research excellence and presentation skills.
-Each finalist will present their paper to the Competition Committee in a private session during the conference.
-Finalists are required to submit their presentation for the private session no later than Monday, 10 February 2014.
+- Finalists are judged on innovation, research excellence, and presentation skills.
+Each finalist will present their paper to the Competition Committee in a private session at the conference.
+Details of this session will be made available to the finalists.

-One first prize winner and two honorable mention winners will be selected.
+- One first prize winner and two honorable mention winners will be selected.
 The first prize winner receives $1,500 USD and two honorable mention winners receive $1,000 USD each.
-Competition results are announced on-site during the Plenary and Awards Session.
+Competition results are announced on-site.